codecutout/codecutout.github.io/_posts/2017-03-18-string-to-expression-part-1-the-tokenizer.markdown

 {% highlight csharp %}
 /// <summary>
-/// An indivdual piece of the complete input
+/// An individual piece of the complete input
 /// </summary>
 public class Token
 {